-There have been significant breakthroughs in the research in the field of endocrinology throughout the twentieth century.
-This has led to a deepening of understanding about how the endocrine system works and the opportunity in the discovery of new treatments for endocrine conditions.
+There have been significant breakthroughs in research within the field of endocrinology throughout the twentieth century.
+This has led to a deepening of understanding about how the endocrine system works and the opportunity for the discovery of new treatments for endocrine conditions.

 Further breakthroughs in the field of endocrinology in the future could bring about dramatic changes to the way endocrine conditions are currently managed, especially considering all the innovative treatments on the horizon.

 Cure for endocrine disease